Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: Results: the impact of uncertainties in stable mass transfer

-The effect of $\gamma$ on the merger rate of the cCEE channel is in agreement with the discussion in subsection \ref{subsec:impact_cee}.
-Decreasing $\gamma$ from 2.5 to 1 increases the merger rate of this channel by a factor of 8 in our low mass transfer efficiency models.
-With $\beta = 0.3$, this difference is only about a factor of two.
+Fig. \ref{fig:43_hist} shows that the efficiency of the cCEE channel is also sensitively dependent on the assumed $\gamma$, although in an opposite way as for the stable channel. $R_{\rm cCEE}$ is about a factor of 8 larger with $\gamma = 1$ than with $\gamma = 2.5$ in our low mass transfer efficiency models.
+With $\beta = 0.7$, this difference is about a factor of two.

-In general, increasing $\zeta_{ad,rad}$ significantly increases the predicted merger rate density of the stable channel (compare row 1 and 2, or row 3 and 4 of Figure \ref{fig:43_hist}).
-As previously explained, with low mass transfer efficiencies (e.g. $\beta = 0.3$), only the merger rates of the lower mass systems ($M_{BH} \lesssim 20 \, M_{\odot}$) are affected.
-At the same time the merger rate of the rCEE channel decreases, while the cCEE channel remains practically unaffected.

-Lastly, as expected, the merger rate density of the cCEE channel decreases (and that of the rCEE channel increases) when adopting the convective envelope prescription from \citet{Klencki_2021} instead of that of \citet{IvanovaTaam2004} (compare column 1 and 3, or column 2 and 4 of Figure \ref{fig:43_hist}).
-It also limits the maximum mass of coalescing binary black holes of the cCEE channel to $M_{1,BH} \sim 25\,M_{\odot}$.
+Below we explain the reason for this relationship.
+The binaries of the cCEE channel have $a_{\rm ZAMS}$ of a few thousand solar radii.
+Only in this case, the binaries are sufficiently wide by the onset of the second phase of mass transfer, such that the donor star (i.e. the initial secondary star) fills its Roche-lobe with a deep convective envelope.